microsoft/tracelogging/README.md

 ### Definition, registration, unregistration

-To emit events through a TraceLogging provider, you must at minimum:
+To emit events through a TraceLogging provider, you must, at minimum:

 1) Define a provider handle with a **unique provider UUID**.
 2) At runtime, before writing any events, call TraceLoggingRegister.